 Halo population and diffusion rates at high energy;

-Orbit stability (amplitude and duration of “orbit jitters”) in dynamics phases;
+Orbit stability (amplitude and duration of “orbit jitters”) in dynamics operation phases;

 Crab-cavity failure scenarios (determining requirements on beam tail population).

 It is important to note that the need for HEBC also depends on the results of beam tests of alternative halo excitation methods (like tune modulation and narrow-band excitation with the transverse damper) that will be tested in MD’s starting in 2015 with high priority.